 I had a terrifying dream a week or so ago, which I ended up taking to my therapist.
 I’d been selected to play a couple exceedingly difficult classical piano pieces.
 The problem is that I don’t play the piano.
 There is an audience of 200 colleagues who are eagerly waiting from my virtuoso display of talent.
 I look at the music and realize that the jig is up.
 I step away from the keyboard and in a poor attempt to diffuse the humiliation with humour, I tell them that I am about to play “Mary Had a Little Lamb”.
 I guess that’s the simplest, most elementary piece that my unconscious could toss up for the occasion.
 When that fails, I offer some bullshit, therapeze speak about it being good for the soul to recognize one’s limits.
 Then I see my therapist in the audience.
 He is crying.
 He went to bat for me with his colleagues, assuring me that I should be the one selected to do the performance—over others.
 I am devastated and wake up.

 Shame causes us to lose our bearings.
-When it’s unconscious we end up making decisions to avoid shame, rather than because they are deeply felt and grounded in reality.
-We lose our boundaries with others because shame causes us to feel that we don’t have the right to take up space.
-We withhold our opinion, we subtract ourselves from the equation of relationship, we are hyper-vigilant to avoid making fools of ourselves…We stop trusting our impulses and intuitions.
+When it’s unconscious we end up making decisions and shaping a life, to avoid shame.
+We lose our boundaries with others because shame causes us to feel that we don’t have the right to take up space, say “yes” or “no”.
+We withhold our experiences and wisdom, we subtract ourselves from the equation of relationship, we are hyper-vigilant to avoid making fools of ourselves…We stop trusting our impulses and intuitions.
 They might be wrong after all, and we learned that there are devastating implications for being wrong.
 In truth, the core unconscious belief is that we are fundamentally wrong, a mistake, a waste of space.

 The roots run so deep that we don’t believe we have a right to exist.
 In the throes of shame, we want to disappear.
 It’s helpful to think about it by taking the word and bracketing the “e” at the end: sham(e).
 Shame makes us feel like we are a sham.

-The list of possible developmental tasks that are beyond us is legion: there’s the Freudian classic of potty training; walking before we’re ready; containing our own feelings (repressing) that should have rightly been contained by the parent; being socialized to be a “good” boy or girl (signaling that one’s feelings, desires, impulses are bad); being rejected when a toddler reaches out for touch.
+The list of possible developmental tasks that are beyond us is legion: there’s the Freudian classic of potty training; a parent’s overly ambitious desire for us to walk before we’re ready; containing our own feelings (repressing) that should have rightly been contained by the parent; being socialized to be a “good” boy or girl (signaling that one’s feelings, desires, impulses are bad); being rejected when we toddler reaches out for touch.
 There is also the outright humiliation of verbal, physical or sexual abuse.
+I have known clients who intuited at birth that they weren’t wanted.
+It’s devastating.
+Their very existence is a source of shame.
 All of which tell us in no uncertain terms that we do not have a right to “be”.
-So, we pull in
+So, we pull in and pull out of life.

-As we age, and remain unconscious of shame, we set ourselves tasks which are, guess what, beyond our capacity.
+Or, we try harder to perform according to the expectations of others.
+Like me in my dream.
+Because we are unconscious about the roots of our shame, we set ourselves tasks which are, guess what, beyond our capacity.
 We may pretend to be somebody we’re not or to have skills and competencies that we do not.
 (Fake it till you make it).
 Or, even if we have the skills and competencies, we chronically feel as though we don’t, just waiting to be exposed as a fraud.

 We re-enact the early trauma partly because it is our default setting—it’s how we know ourselves— and partly because we hope that we’ll get it right this time and be rewarded with love/approval/respect/celebration.

-In the process, we establish an ideal self that we tell ourselves should be able to handle the unrealistic tasks we set for ourselves, and then we perform accordingly.
+In the process, we establish an ideal self that we tell ourselves should be able to handle the unrealistic tasks we set for ourselves, and then we try to perform accordingly.
 It’s this performative presentation of the self that gets us into trouble.
 This is why many of us suffer from the fear that sooner or later someone is going to find out that we’re a fraud.
-Even if we have developed the capacities, been professionally accredited, and proven ourselves in real life situations, this feeling that we’re in over our head persists until we consciously deal with the underlying shame and the core belief that we don’t have a right to exist.
-We have been effectively set up to sabotage our success because of an underlying belief that “life is too much”.
-Sooner or later we will buckle under the weight of living up to an ideal self that is set in place by shame (i.e. not wanting to re-experience the feeling).
+Even if we have developed the capacities, been professionally accredited, and proven ourselves in real life situations, this feeling that we’re in over our head persists until we consciously deal with the underlying shame and the core belief that we don’t have a right to exist as we are.
+Sooner or later we will buckle under the weight of living up to an ideal self that is set in place by shame.

-The surest sign that we’re functioning from this shamed self is fatigue.
+The surest signs that we’re functioning from this shamed self is either depression (caused by feeling oppressed by the belief that “life is too much” and therefore we withhold our life force), or alternatively, fatigue.
 Life has become “too trying”, i.e. the energy that it takes us to consciously prop ourselves up to perform according to an ideal self is exhausting.
 We’ve been trying too hard.
 We may have burned ourselves out at the office, because no matter how successful we are, the catastrophic consequences of failing to live up to an ideal are always stalking us.
 The way back to health is to allow the fatigue to have its way with us, to drop and drop and drop, until we truly “get it” that life is not a performance—one that either we have set up for ourselves, or a performance in someone else’s drama.

 In my dream, I set myself up for humiliation by pretending to have a skill that I didn’t actually possess.
 Then I tried to cover it up with humour and false humility.
 But I was exposed.
 Or rather, I exposed myself.
 My failure is absolute.
 I got myself in trouble in the dream because I presented an ideal self that wasn’t based in reality.
 It was based in the need to compensate.
 Maybe secretly, we all want to expose the whole bloody thing as untenable, and by “thing” I mean the life we’ve constructed to avoid shame—by performing well enough to finally get the love we want—but paradoxically it is this performance itself that ultimately brings the shame upon ourselves.
 The collapse is both inevitable and, if we understand what’s going on, welcome.